While the Orc-crowd Hooted

 In the real world, what we in the Tolkien fandom call the primary world, Orcs are not a race.
 They’re a mindset, an ideology, the basest outlook of humanity.
 Tolkien certainly thought so.

-In this turbulent time when American white nationalists and closet Nazi sympathizers occasionally try to co-opt Tolkien by pretending that his works somehow support their bigotry and doing their best to cite their favorite aspects (when Men fight other Men they deem lesser) . . .
-I want to pull up a quote from an article I wrote five years ago about Tolkien’s Orcs in The Hobbit and The Lord of the Rings:
+In this sucky time when American white nationalists and closet Nazi sympathizers occasionally try to co-opt Tolkien by pretending that his works somehow support their bigotry, or do their best to cite their favorite aspects of the story (like when Men fight other Men they deem lesser) . . .
+I would like to pull up a segment from an article I wrote five years ago about Tolkien’s Orcs in The Hobbit and The Lord of the Rings:

 I wrote that five years ago, in 2021, when I felt it was especially applicable in our social and political state, and yet it was quoting Tolkien’s remarks about the state of things in the 1940s.
 So, to quote Neil Peart of Rush (because I am not me if I don’t) who, in turn, was quoting nineteenth-century French journalist/critic Jean-Baptiste Alphonse Karr :